TeenLife

 What advice do you have for teens looking at summer programs?

-In your search for a summer program, I hope you’ll remember to choose a program with your best interest, whether that be a one-week law immersion, a five-week college credit program, or even a three-week foreign policy program.
-No matter which program you choose, you are bound to form long-lasting friendships, make great memories, and most importantly gain immense knowledge from Georgetown’s stimulating faculty.
+I hope you’ll remember to choose a program in your best interest, whether a one-week law immersion, a five-week college credit program, or even a three-week foreign policy program.
+No matter which program you pick, you are bound to form long-lasting friendships, make great memories, and gain immense knowledge from Georgetown’s stimulating faculty.

 Back to top